News from the North 2014

 Equipment upgrades include new oars, Cabela's signature landing nets and enhanced battery power for the Humminbird fish finders.

-Bushland Adventures is proud to announce the AmeriCree acquisition of Lake Evans to the outfitting inventory.
+Bushland Adventures is proud to announce Lake Evans to the outfitting inventory.
 Lake Evans (Lac Evans) is legendary for monster Pike and abundant yields of Walleye.
-AmeriCree has acquired all of the assets of Bushman Outfitters and North American Bushman and is dedicated to providing the same world class fishing trips that sport anglers have come to expect in the Quebec Bush.
+Bushland Is dedicated to providing the same world class fishing trips that sport anglers have come to expect in the Quebec Bush.

 More Performance From Outfitting Staff